ashutosh1919/masterPortfolio/README.md

   - Now, if you see your website using `npm start`, it will directly open `home` rather than animating logo `splash` screen.
   - If you design your logo in future, then edit the files in `./src/components/Loader` and then revert `isSplash` to `true` in `src/portfolio.js`.

+### Opensource Page Optional

+- Since everyone do not have an opensource contribution profile or they do not want to show the open source page.
+- Follow the steps mentioned below to remove the open source page.
+Steps:
+  1. Go to src/portfolio.js file
+  2. Inside portfolio.js file, go to line number 4, you will se the settings code:

+    ```javascript
+    const settings = {
+      opensourcePageRequired: true, // Change this to 'false' if you do not want opensource page
+    };```

+- Change the opensourcePageRequired: false, if you want to remove the open source page.
+- In future, you can add the page again making it true once again

 # Choose Theme 🌈

 - You can take a look at `src/theme.js` file where all available themes are mentioned with respective color codes.